 Edmund Rice’s Early Life in CallanThe Rices of Munster are almost entirely of Welsh origin, where the commonest forms were Reece, Ruys and Rhys.
 This family had entered England with William the Conqueror in 1066.
 Several of these families came to Ireland and settled on the southern coast particularly in Waterford, Kerry and to a less extent in Cork.
 There are indications that the Waterford Rices moved north towards Kilkenny.
 The Red Book of Ormond, giving the extent of the Manor of Knocktopher on 23 July 1312, records the names of Philip, William, John and Matthew Rys.
 The Calendar of Ormond Deeds mentions that near Knocktopher there “is a townland of Riceslands called from the family of Rys or Rice.”
 Moreover a James Rice was a Burgher of Kilkenny in 1383 and a Gilbert Rice was a member of Kilkenny Council in 1434.
 It is thus clear that the name Rice was well established in Kilkenny and district from the fourteenth century.

-Robert Rice, Edmund’s father, was a tenant farmer who rented about 175 acres of land from a friendly Protestant landlord, Lord Desart.
+According to Houlihan, Robert Rice, Edmund’s father, was a tenant farmer who rented about 175 acres of land from a friendly Protestant landlord, Lord Desart.
 In due course, as they matured, some of Robert's seven sons replaced the hired hands who helped him work the farm.
 Mrs. Rice, the former Margaret Tierney, was held in highest regard by the local people as being from one of Kilkenny's most loyal Catholic families.
 Robert and Margaret Rice owned a comfortable home, not luxurious, but far nicer than the huts or shacks of most Catholic families.
 The Rices’ Protestant landlord appreciated their industry and their reliability to pay the high rent for such a large property.
 Thus he did not interfere with the practice of their Catholic faith.

 The home Edmund knew as a youngster was one that rang with the banter of his six brothers and two step-sisters.
 It was a very happy home with plenty of good food, much of it fresh from his father’s farm and lovingly prepared by his mother and sisters.
 Margaret Rice, the mother, was the heart of the family, and she delighted in each of her children and later on, in her grandchildren.